Products for Itchy, Flaky or Bumpy Scalps

 Conditions change, products change: A few things contribute to how a flare-up of Seborrheic dermatitis behaves - and responds.
 Those may influence which treatments work better.

 • Presence of flakes or scaling vs. absence.
-Being able to see flakes might make us reach for a Salicylic acid shampoo because that's such good exfoliant.
+Being able to see flakes might make us reach for a Salicylic acid shampoo because that's such an effective exfoliant.
 Other topicals are mild exfoliants too (Zinc pyrithione, Selenium sulfide, Ketoconazole).
 Flakes can physically trap yeasts, bacteria and moisture in the top layer of our skin, which could worsen irritation and inflammation.
 One product may work better when you have flakes than others.

 • Season and weather: The products you use-and your scalp symptoms may change if you live someplace where there are dry and humid seasons.
 These environmental changes have big implications for skin health.